rafael-santiago/eutherpe/README.md

 > from your favorite artist(s), *indenpendent ones, inclusive*.
 Attend to concerts.
 If the concert
 > offers solidarity tickets, give preference for this kind of ticket.
 Support buskers, if you stop
 > to watch/listen to them, pretty nice, but *contribute with money, too*.
 Redirect this value to
-> an `NGO` of your choice or to your own community.
+> a `NGO` of your choice or to your own community.
 You can also do some bug reporting, to propose
 > ideas, to implement new features, to fix bugs, to improve on things over here.
 >
 > Thank ya! :heart: :notes: :metal: